stumpwm/stumpwm/README.md

   require root access
 * Revamped, mouse-friendly mode-line.
   * Support fixed number of chars for window titles
-  * Dynamically trimp window titles to fit them all on the mode-line
+  * Dynamically trim window titles to fit them all on the mode-line
   * Split the mode-line into multiple cells for containing different information
   * Implement widget icons to indicate system status (new mail, low battery, network etc)